eclipse-ecal/ecal/build_win/Readme.md

+Please first adjust the CMAKE_PREFIX_PATH in `win_set_vars.bat` so that cmake can detect your QT installation, then:

 If you want to build complete eCAL setup for windows then simply call.

 ```bash
 win_make_all.bat